 If your bathroom’s space is restricted to a small size, then the vanity provides a great opportunity to cut on some extra space.

 A pedestal or wall mount sink will work just great, in a situation when space is a concern.

 An under-mount sink is relatively easy to clean up, simply because those do not collect much dirt.

 Glass and stainless steel sinks often come at a much more attainable, reasonable price level.
-Also, damage-wise, they’re also much more durable long-term…
+Also, damage-wise, they’re much more durable long-term.

-It is important to remember, that sinks made out of a glass are too fragile and will not live through any heavy object hitting them or falling down at it…
+It is important to remember that sinks made out of glass are too fragile and will not live through any heavy object hitting them or falling at them.

 All in all, whether you want a hand with your bathroom redesign, need helpful DIY plumbing tips, or advice on a faucet repair or install, our company’s plumbing experts can help!